Puppy Adolescence: The Bridge Between Babyhood and Bravery

 At Hillary’s Hound House, we think of adolescence not as a problem to solve but an invitation—to help puppies and their loved ones navigate the often confusing period between young puppyhood and the dawn of adulthood.

-It’s where your puppy begins forming a deeper relationship with the world and testing the tools they’ve been given to navigate it.
+It’s where puppies begin to form a deeper relationship with the world and learn how to use the tools they’ve been taught to navigate it.

 What is an Adolescent Puppy?